 Step 2: Publishing of Notice

-If the notice of intention to marry is sent to the wrong office of marriage registrar then he shall forward the same to the office in whose jurisdiction the parties resides so that the notice can be affixed at the right place.
+The notice sent to the office of the marriage registrar shall be published by the marriage officer by affixing it to a place in his office which is clearly visible while keeping the original copy of the notice in his notice book.
+If the notice of intention to marry is sent to the wrong office of marriage registrar then he shall forward the same to the officer in whose jurisdiction the parties reside so that the notice can be affixed at the right place.

 Step 3: Objection to Marriage

-If the marriage registrar finds that the objection raised is correct, then he/she will end the process for court marriage in India.
-But if he/she finds that the objection is unjustified, then he/she will proceed with the court marriage registration procedure.
-However, if the marriage registrar sustains the objection, then the parties can file an appeal with the district court against the order of marriage officer/registrar for completing the process of court marriage in India.
+Section 7 of the Special Marriage Act states that any person who has an objection to the marriage so intended can raise the objection within 30 days from the date of publication of notice by the marriage registrar.
+If the marriage registrar finds that the objection raised is correct, then he/she will end the process for the intended Court Marriage.
+But if he/she finds that the objection is unjustified, then he/she will proceed with the Court Marriage registration procedure.
+However, if the marriage registrar sustains the objection, then the parties can file an appeal with the district court against the order of marriage officer/registrar for completing the process of Court Marriage in India.

 Step 4: Declaration by Parties and Witnesses

-Step 5: Place and form of Solemnization
+Step 5: Place and Form of Solemnization

 Step 6: Procedure for Marriage Certificate